ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 **PMM**

-Product marketing manager: Title of an Ansys person who can approve an open source project for an Ansys product for public release.
+Product marketing manager: The title of an Ansys person who can approve an open source project for an Ansys product for public release.

 **PyPA**